 Jay Doolen, education specialist from the state Office of Bilingual Education, yesterday said the information compiled on Paterson’s bilingual program defies comparison with similar cities because none has been monitored as comprehensively as Paterson.

 Doolen characterized the Paterson program as in disarray.

 Among the program’s deficiencies outlined by the state were:

 Sloppy bookkeeping and monitoring of funds, including overexpenditures that were improperly charged against next year’s account.

 A muddled chain of command within the program.

 Inconsistent and incomplete record-keeping, including missing test scores and “gross discrepancies” between figures the schools give the district and those the district gives the state.

 Staffing problems, including a significant teacher turnover.

-since November.
+A class at School 15, for example, had five different bilingual teachers since November.
 The state also found that some ESL teachers were used as substitutes and others were not properly certified to teach in the program.